Degrees in Human Services

 There are also scholarships that are granted exclusively to students pursuing human services work.
 These are usually granted by colleges themselves that have endowments for that purpose, or by organizations that are already engaged in funding human services work.

 You may qualify for these simply by majoring in human services.
-For example, NOHS offers the David C. Maloney Scholarship each year, worth $2,000, to students enrolled in a human services program at the associate, bachelor’s, or master’s level.
+For example, NOHS offers scholarships, awards, and research grants to students enrolled in a human services program at the associate, bachelor’s, or master’s level.

-In other cases, you might qualify based on not only your interest in a degree in human services, but other personal factors.
+In other cases, you might qualify based not only on your interest in a degree in human services but also on other personal factors.
 The Pride Foundation offers the Bill Bendiner and Doug Morgenson Scholarship for $12,000 to students interested in human services who have resided in Alaska, Oregon, Idaho, Montana, or Washington for one year, and who self-identify as LGBT or come from LGBT families.
-And the National Federation of Filipino American Associations offers the Alex Esclamado Scholarships in Human Services to students of Filipino descent who are studying in the field.
+The National Federation of Filipino American Associations offers the Alex Esclamado Scholarships in Human Services to students of Filipino descent who are studying in the field.

 Other scholarships may be available depending on your ethnic and socioeconomic background, entirely separate from your course of studies.

 Scholarships are competitive, so even if you qualify, you usually have to do more than just apply.
 The typical scholarship will not only require proof of financial status, ethnicity, and residency, but also recommendations from teachers or coworkers, and an essay in which you make your case as a good candidate for the award.
-No one wants to throw money away, so anything in your background to demonstrate your commitment to both your studies and the field of human services will be valuable.
-That can include volunteering at a local homeless shelter or significant personal impacts from human services work… maybe your uncle spent time in such a shelter, for instance, and that motivated you to get into the field.
+No one wants to throw money away, so anything in your background that demonstrates your commitment to both your studies and the field of human services will be valuable.
+That can include volunteering at a local homeless shelter or significant personal impacts from human services work.

 It’s unusual to be able to pay for your education entirely through grants and scholarships.
-Unless you or your family have a lot of money laying around the house, that probably puts you in the same boat as about 70 percent of all college students in the country: taking out student loans.
+Unless you or your family have a lot of money lying around the house, that probably puts you in the same boat as the majority of college students in the country: taking out student loans.

-The average amount borrowed for student loans in 2020 at the bachelor’s degree level was $45,300 according to NCES.
+The average amount borrowed for student loans between the academic school years of 2010-11 to 2020-21 at the bachelor’s degree level was $30,800, according to NCES.

 That can be more than half your annual salary, so it’s a big commitment.
-Although student loans are low-interest and have generous repayment schedules, it’s a lot hanging over your head as you start out a career.
+Although student loans are low-interest and have generous repayment schedules, there’s a lot hanging over your head as you start out in a career.

 You do have to be cautious about where you get those loans, however.
 There are predatory private lenders that charge higher rates and have less generous terms.
 A good place to start instead is through the Federal Student Aid programs.
 Although the paperwork is intimidating, it’s well worth your time to apply for this type of loan before you look for private options.

 If you have outstanding federal student loan debt, but you work for a government agency or non-profit, you can have that debt canceled after making a minimum of 120 payments.
-Since almost all human services professionals end up working for the government or non-profit agencies, that makes you a shoo-in for this program.
+Since many human services professionals work in government or non-profit settings, this can make you a strong candidate for this program.

 Some states have similar loan forgiveness programs, so don’t forget to investigate the options in the area where you plan to work.